gaurav24072002/Election-System-project/README.md

 to go to contents press '1' : 1
 ```
-_The trending chart looks like this :_
+💎_The trending chart looks like this :_
 ``` c
 CONTENTS:
 To enter voting arena : ENTER 1